AaltoSciComp/aaltoscicomp-graphics/README.rst

 --------
 Hex sticker spec: https://github.com/terinjokes/StickersStandard

+Our main stickers are:

+* ``stickers/sticker-hexagons-02-plan.svg``
+* ``stickers/sticker-hexagons-02-nameurl.svg``

-Stickers should be printed 4.399 cm wide.
+The hexagonal stickers should be printed 4.399 cm wide.
 The height (of full hexagon) would be 5.080 cm.

 Patches
 -------

 First order was 6cm tall.
+Sample filename for reordering:
+``284-38424.jpg``.